Seafarer's professions and ranks: Deck ratings

 Mariners without a certificate of competence are called ratings.
 They assist in all other tasks that can arise during a voyage.
 This includes for example, mooring, cleaning of the ship and its holds and repairing broken lines and ropes.
 These are physically challenging jobs and have to be done regardless of the weather.

 Boatswain

-The boatswain is the highest rankings unlicensed (rating) in the deck department.
+The boatswain is the highest-ranking unlicensed (rating) in the deck department.
 The boatswain generally carries out the tasks instructed by the chief mate, directing the able seamen and ordinary seamen.
 The boatswain generally does not stand a navigational watch.

-Able bodied seaman
+Able seaman

-An able bodied seaman (AB) works under the boatswain, completing tasks such as working mooring lines, operating deck gear, standing anchor details, and working cargo.
-An able bodied seaman also stands a navigational watch, generally as a lookout or helmsman.
+An able seaman (AB) works under the boatswain, completing tasks such as working mooring lines, operating deck gear, standing anchor details, and working cargo.
+An able seaman also stands a navigational watch, generally as a lookout or helmsman.

 Ordinary seaman

-The lowest ranking personnel in the deck department.
+The lowest-ranking personnel in the deck department.
 An ordinary seaman (OS) generally helps out with work that able seamen do.
 Other tasks include standing lookout, and generally cleaning duties.